It’s great being a university student in Japan!

-Besides the typical places where students study, for instance their university library or at home, students in Japan love studying at cafes.
-This is purely because, they prefer an atmosphere which is not completely silent, but still free of distractions.
+Besides the typical places where students study, for instance, their university library or at home, students in Japan love studying at cafes.
+Purely because, they prefer an atmosphere which is not completely silent, but still free of distractions.

 The most popular cafe is probably Starbucks.
 Starbucks has free Wifi, plus outlets and the very fancy, world-renowned Starbucks atmosphere.

 But then, what else makes Starbucks special?
 The answer is that they hardly ever get rid of you when you are studying there.
 You might be surprised depending on where you’re from, but it is a fact that cafes and restaurants aren’t happy when a bunch of people is studying with all the papers and books scattered around.
 If you pay attention to the entrance door, there might be a note saying, no studying or no staying more than 2-3 hours.

 Sometimes people still study in cafes knowing full-well that one of the workers will kick them out at some point.
 If you study at this kind of cafe, just be prepared to leave when asked.

 Overall, cafés are a great place to study alone or to go through school materials with your group of classmates.